Contents

 Tangle and weave can take a significant amount of time.

-function is called after the document is modified
+The longwait function is called after the document is modified

 and the user has stopped typing.
 In the first pass it handles